 Remember to Whom You are Speaking

-Sometimes Christians get so caught up in one particular methodology, even if that methodology is solidly biblical, that they can sound robotic or even scripted, especially in the minds and ears of people who know them best.
-This is not mean that following a set of biblical principles and presenting the gospel using a similar pattern each time is synonymous with being an evangelistic, scripted robot.
+Sometimes Christians get so caught up in one particular methodology--even if that methodology is solidly biblical--that they can sound robotic or even scripted, especially in the minds and ears of people who know them best.
+This does not mean that following a set of biblical principles and presenting the gospel using a similar pattern each time is synonymous with being an evangelistic, scripted robot.
 Sadly, many Christians who make such accusations against other Christians never open their mouths to proclaim the gospel.
 So, in order to appease their own guilt for not being obedient to the biblical call to share, they go out of their way to discourage those who do.

 Never beat around the bush.
 If your relationship is a good one, then it is based, in large part, on the level of honesty within the relationship.
 Be straightforward, yet sensitive and respectful, when initiating the conversation.
 “John, I want to talk to you about spiritual things.”
 “Sue, I’m concerned for your soul.”
 “Bill, can I share my faith in Christ with you?”

 Never Sacrifice Content for the Sake of the Conversation

 Everything you would say to a stranger on the street regarding the law and the gospel, you should say to a friend or family member.
 Granted, you may not say it the same way; but you should say it nonetheless.
 The content of your message (the law and the gospel) should be the same with each lost person, regardless of your relationship.
 Remember, the power of your evangelistic effort is not in your personality, your affability, your friendliness, etc. The power of your evangelistic effort is in the message itself, the content of that message, the gospel.